food-drink

 What Is Malaga Ice Cream?

-They're marinated in Malaga's famous sweet wine until they're plump with flavour.
+The base is cream and egg yolk, enriched with honey and brown sugar.
+The key ingredient is raisins soaked in sweet Malaga wine until they're plump with flavour.
 When folded into the ice cream, they create little pockets of boozy sweetness.
+Some versions include toasted almonds.

 Best Times to Get Ice Cream in Malaga